 If your goal is to enter an Ivy League school, you will need outstanding grades and test scores.
-According to The National Association for College Admission Counseling, these are the two most important factors for students trying to get into the highly-selective institutions.
+According to The National Association for College Admission Counseling, these are the two most important factors for a student trying to get into a highly-selective university.
 It’s also necessary for them to take extensive courses they can do well in.

 In order to avoid the “no pile” throughout the Ivies, you will need to reach certain test scores and GPAs.
-Just having a high GPA or impressive scores in the SAT, ACT and other kinds of a standardized test is not enough to get you into an Ivy League university.
-In fact, there are highly-intelligent students with a high SAT score who still did not get into their dream school.
+Just having a high GPA or impressive scores in the SAT, ACT, and other kinds of standardized tests is not enough to get you into an Ivy League institution.
+In fact, there are highly-intelligent students with a high SAT score who still did not get into their dream university.

-You need to show that you’re not only smart but also special–this helps get those college admissions officers to notice your potential.
+You need to show that you’re not only smart but also special-this helps get those college admissions committee to notice your potential.

-By applying this way, you significantly boost your chances of getting into one of the Ivy League schools.
+By applying this way, you significantly boost your chances of getting into one of the Ivy League elite universities.
 Take note, however, that you can only apply early decision for one university so choose wisely.
-Make sure that you only apply in advance if you’re sure about the school you want.
+Make sure that you only apply in advance if you’re sure about the university you want.

 Once you are accepted under early decision (ED), you will have to withdraw from all the other schools you’ve applied to.
-You also need to be fully committed to attending that institution.
-Early action (EA) is another option for students–unlike ED, this method of application is not binding.
-For the class of 2021, Business Insider found that the early action/decision admissions rates went as high as 27.8%.
+You also need to be fully committed to attending that university.
+Early action (EA) is another option for students-unlike ED, this method of application is not binding.
+For the class of 2021, Business Insider found that the early action/decision overall acceptance rate went as high as 27.8%.